TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 _Figure 4: CLEA deployment option 2, with the MCT at the edge._

-- Option 3: the MCT is not involved in any manner (same as Fig. 4 without step 4).
+- Option 3: the MCT is not involved in any manner.
 	Here it is not possible to couple the digital system with any hand-written attendance register.

 <img src="img/CLEA_deployment_option3.jpg" alt=".CLEA_deployment_option3.jpg" width="600"/>